Aalto-CRAI-CIS/Detecting-covert-disruption/README.md

 For each conversation:

-* messages: a key pointing to list of messages
+* messages: a key pointing to list of messages that are part of the same conversation (a conversation in a threaded structure is initiated by a root-level comment, formed by all comments that are part of the same reply tree initiated by the root-level comment).

 Message items in the list with the following information (keys):